cshnican/names/README.md

 ### Data
 This folder contains the data in our analysis:
 - `Chinese (US 2010)`: containing the file `chinese_american_data.csv`, a subset of Chinese-American bynames pulled from the US 2010 Census
-- `Chinese_name_data`: a folder containing the raw files in analyses related to Chinese names
+- `Chinese_name_data`: a folder containing the raw files related to Chinese names
     - `chinese_surnames_400.csv`: a list of 400 most common prefix-names in Mainland China.
 The data is taken from [Wikipedia](https://en.wikipedia.org/wiki/List_of_common_Chinese_surnames#Surname_list).
     - `taiwan_2018.csv`: a list of 500 most common Taiwanese prefix-names.
-The data is manually extracte4d from the 2018 population census conducted by the Taiwanese Ministry of Interior [link](https://www.ris.gov.tw/documents/data/5/2/107namestat.pdf) (See Table 57, pp.282-304)
+The data is manually extracted from the 2018 population census conducted by the Taiwanese Ministry of Interior ([link](https://www.ris.gov.tw/documents/data/5/2/107namestat.pdf).
+See Table 57, pp.282-304).
+    - `taiwan_givenname.csv`; a list of 100 most common Taiwanese men bynames and 100 most common Taiwanese women bynames.
+The data is manually extracted from the 2018 population census conducted by the Taiwanese Ministry of Interior ([link](https://www.ris.gov.tw/documents/data/5/2/107namestat.pdf).
+See Table 51).
+- `Korea`: a folder containing the raw files related to Korean names
+    - `korea_2015_hanja`: a list of Korean prefix-names with a population greater than 5.
+The data is taken from the 2015 population census data published by Korean Statistical Information Service ([link](https://kosis.kr/statHtml/statHtml.do?orgId=101&tblId=DT_1IN15SD&conn_path=I2))